apache/pulsar/site/docs/latest/functions/api.md

 Writing Pulsar Functions in Java involves implementing one of two interfaces:

 * The [`java.util.Function`](https://docs.oracle.com/javase/8/docs/api/java/util/function/Function.html) interface
 * The {% javadoc Function client org.apache.pulsar.functions.api.Function %} interface.
-This interface works much like the `java.util.Function` ihterface, but with the important difference that it provides a {% javadoc Context client org.apache.pulsar.functions.api.Context %} object that you can use in a [variety of ways](#context)
+This interface works much like the `java.util.Function` interface, but with the important difference that it provides a {% javadoc Context client org.apache.pulsar.functions.api.Context %} object that you can use in a [variety of ways](#context)

 ### Getting started